ajeanett/library_function/README.md

 # library_function
-School21 first project.
+School21 first project.\n
-Library of basic functions of the C language
+Library of basic functions of the C language.